ohbug-org/ohbug/README.md

 - [@ohbug/redux-middleware](./packages/ohbug-redux-middleware): Redux middleware for propagating Redux state/actions to use with Ohbug.
 - [@ohbug/webpack-plugin](./packages/ohbug-webpack-plugin): webpack plugin for uploading sourceMap files.
 - [@ohbug/cli](https://github.com/ohbug-org/ohbug-cli): Upload your sourceMap file to Ohbug or other services in one click.

+## Dashboard

+This part contains the entire dashboard, you can deploy Ohbug privately, view the [deployment document](https://github.com/ohbug-org/ohbug-server/blob/master/setup.md).

+- [ohbug-server](https://github.com/ohbug-org/ohbug-server): The back end of the dashboard is implemented based on nestjs.
+- [ohbug-web-app](https://github.com/ohbug-org/ohbug-web-app): Front end of the dashboard.

 ## License